popcornman209/DoordashOrderScraper/README.md

 if you do not want to use the gui, see the arguments below for how to run this in a tty as a headless script.

 ### program arguments
-`--help` is for bringing up the help page, obviously lol `--headless` will run the program in a headless configuration, fully in a tty.
+`--help` is for bringing up the help page, obviously lol<br>
+`--headless` will run the program in a headless configuration, fully in a tty.<br>
 `--days x` will make the script get orders x days in the past. this is needed if tryng to run the script automatically, as otherwise it will try and get an input of which orders to count.

 ## configs